EvaYuu/2022ML_Final_Project/README.md

 # 2022ML_Final_Project

-This repository is the official implementation of my final prjoject for 111 Fall Introduction to Machine Learning.
+This repository is the official implementation of my final project for 111 Fall Introduction to Machine Learning.

 ## Training